zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 - Sleep disturbance with productive quality

 **Intimation practices:**
-- Learn to recognize this state—it is a signal to clear space
+- Learn to recognize this state, it is a signal to clear space
 - Don't override it with other commitments
 - Position yourself near your tools
 - Stay receptive; don't grab prematurely